 (a) Attendance and Participation.
 All named parties and their counsel are required to attend the ADR conference, participate in good faith, and possess the requisite settlement authority unless excused under paragraph (C)(2), below this Rule.
 The attendance requirement is satisfied by appearing in person or by video conference, as unless inperson attendance is Ordered by the Court or authorized required by the neutral.
-Unless excused by the neutral for good cause shown, Wwhen appearing by video conference, persons must be visibly present in front of their camera with audio and video turned on so that audio and visual interaction with all parties can occur.
+When appearing by video conference, persons must be visibly present in front of their camera with audio and video turned on so that audio and visual interaction with all parties can occur.

 (b) Disclosure of Participants and Manner of Attendance.
 Not later than fourteen (14) days prior to the ADR Conference, each party will provide to all parties, and to the neutral, a list of all persons who will participate in the ADR Conference on behalf of the party making the disclosure.
-This list shall state the names of the individuals attending and their general job titles and shall state whether each person is attending in person or by videoconference.
+This list shall state the names of the individuals attending and their general job titles, and shall state whether each person is attending in person or by videoconference.

-attendance listed in another party's disclosure, or the lack of attendance by any party who would be necessary in any way to achieve settlement, must inform the neutral in writing of their contest, simultaneously copying all counsel, no fewer than ten (10) days prior to the date set for the conference.
-The neutral may contact the parties and attempt to resolve the contest but must make a final determination in writing to all parties on attendance requirements no fewer than seven (7) days prior to the date set for the conference.
+attendance listed in another party's disclosure, or the lack of attendance by any party who would be necessary in any way to achieve settlement, must inform the neutral in writing of their contest, simultaneously copying all counsel, no fewer than ten (10) days before the date set for the conference.
+The neutral may contact the parties and attempt to resolve the contest, but must make a final determination in writing to all parties on attendance requirements no fewer than seven (7) days before the date set for the conference.
 The neutral may allow attendance by videoconference, require in-person attendance, or excuse attendance.
-Any party contesting any attendance determination by the neutral may file a motion with the Court no fewer than four (4)

-days prior to the date set for the conference, stating the reasons for the objection to the neutral's determination and providing alternatives for attendance compliance.
-The Court may Order attendance by videoconference, in-person attendance, or excuse attendance; or the Court may enter any other appropriate Order necessary for the attendance of the parties.
+Any party contesting any attendance determination by the neutral may file a motion with the Court not later than four (4) prior to the date set for the conference, stating the reasons for the objection to the neutral's attendance by videoconference, in-person attendance, or excuse attendance; or the Court may enter any other appropriate Order necessary for the attendance of the parties.
 On its own authority, the Court may alter the deadlines set forth this in section.